 Find helpful pre-professional resources.

 Pre-Law advising at UM-Dearborn is done by Brian Golden.
-All are available as a resource to all Pre-Law students from freshmen year until they enter law school.
+He is available as a resource to all Pre-Law students from freshmen year until they enter law school.
 To see Brian call 313-593-5293 to schedule an appointment.

 Preparing for Law School